The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 };
 ```

 The one new line — `req.session.userId = user.user_id` — tells `cookie-session` to set a cookie containing the user's ID.
-Every subsequent request from that browser will include that cookie, and `req.session.userId` will be available in any controller.
+Every subsequent request from that browser will include that cookie, and `req.session.userId` will be available in any controller to perform authorization checks.

 To see the cookie in you browser, try this out:
 1. Run the server and connect to it in your browser